 The final segment of Hedy’s war-time nightmare occurred when her group of munitions labourers was sent back to a concentration camp.
 After a week without food, the camp was liberated by the Americans, much to the inmates’ disbelief.
 They were allowed to go into the local village and take what they needed from the textile shops and grocery stores, even the candy shops.
 She smiled when she remembered the material she picked out for a peasant skirt, “which was very fashionable at the time.”

 Ms. Bohm’s passionate mission to share her story shone through every single word she uttered.
-When she told us that she had kept silent about her unspeakable experiences until 50 years after World War II ended, I was struck by how brave she was to wrench words from a place of anguish in order to help us comprehend what she suffered.
+When she told us that she had kept silent about her unspeakable experiences for 50 years after they occurred, I was struck by the courage it took to wrench words from a place of anguish in order to help us comprehend what she suffered.
 What caused her to break her silence was outrage at Holocaust denials and the imperative to speak now for the sake of future generations.